 FASB ASC Topic 280, "Segment Reporting," requires that public companies report profits and losses and certain other information on their "reportable operating segments" in their annual and interim financial statements.
-The internal organization used by the public company's Chief Operating Decision Maker (CODM) to assess performance and allocate resources determines the basis for reportable operating segments.
-The Company's CODM is the Chief Executive Officer.
+The internal organization used by the public company's Chief Operating Decision Maker ("CODM") to assess performance and allocate resources determines the basis for reportable operating segments.
+The Company's Chief Executive Officer, who has been identified as the Company's CODM, primarily uses operating income as the measure of profit or loss to assess segment performance and allocate resources.
+Operating income represents net sales less costs of sales, excluding depreciation and amortization expense and operating expenses.
+Net sales and cost of sales, excluding depreciation and amortization expense are directly attributed to each segment.
+The majority of operating expenses are also directly attributed to each segment, while certain other operating expenses are allocated to the segments in a reasonable manner considering the specific facts and circumstances of the expenses being allocated.

 The Company is organized into two reportable operating segments.
 The "Distribution" segment distributes technical software to corporate resellers, value added resellers (VARs), consultants and systems integrators worldwide.
-The "Solutions" segment is a cloud solutions provider and value-added reseller of software, hardware and services to customers worldwide.
+The "Solutions" segment is a provider of cloud solutions and value-added reseller of software, hardware and services to customers worldwide.